Scholarship for Campus courses

 Glen Hay Falconer Foundation Brewing Scholarship

-In collaboration with the Siebel Institute of Technology, the Glen Hay Falconer Foundation is offering two full-tuition brewing education scholarships in 2020.
+In collaboration with the Siebel Institute of Technology, the Glen Hay Falconer Foundation is offering one full-tuition brewing education scholarships in 2023

-Both scholarships are for the World Brewing Academy (WBA) Concise Course in Brewing Technology in Chicago, November 9-20, 2020.
-The WBA Concise Course in Brewing Technology is a two-week intensive program that covers every topic critical to successful brewery operations.
-The course is designed for brewers pursuing a wider knowledge of professional brewing standards and techniques to advance their brewing careers as well as individuals planning to enter the brewing industry.
+The scholarship is for the World Brewing Academy (WBA) Concise Course in Brewing Technology, conducted in Chicago, November 6-17, 2023.
+The WBA Concise Course in Brewing Technology is a two-week intensive intermediate level course that covers every topic critical to successful brewery operations.
+The course is designed for brewers pursuing a wider knowledge of professional brewing standards and techniques to advance their brewing careers, as well as individuals planning to enter the brewing industry.
 The WBA Concise Course in Brewing Technology scholarship includes a $1,000 stipend to help offset travel and lodging expenses.

 Rules and regulations

-- Applicants must be from the states Washington, Oregon, Idaho, Montana, Wyoming, Colorado, Utah, Nevada, California, Alaska, and Hawaii.
-All applicants must live in the stated geographic region on April 28, 2020 to be eligible for the scholarship.
+Applicants must be reside in one of the following states: Washington, Oregon, Idaho, Montana, Wyoming, Colorado, Utah, Nevada, California, Alaska, or Hawaii.

 How to apply

-Candidates applying for the Glen Hay Falconer Foundation Brewing Scholarships must include a completed application.
+Candidates applying for the Glen Hay Falconer Foundation Brewing Scholarship must include a completed application.
 On the form, applicants must indicate that they are applying for the “Glen Hay Falconer Foundation Scholarship”.

-All applicants must meet course/program requirements as listed on the Siebel Institute website and catalog.
+All applicants must meet the course requirements as listed on the Siebel Institute website and in the Siebel academic catalog.

 Additionally, please answer the following questions in essay format:

-- Please describe your career goals and relate how the Siebel course/course will help you meet these goals.
+- Please describe your career goals and relate how the Siebel "WBA Concise Course in Brewing Technology" will help you meet these goals.

 - The craft brewing industry has undergone many changes over the past decade with the rate of change accelerating in the last few years.
 Please describe the challenges and opportunities this has produced and how you will be a positive force in shaping the future of the industry.